-Flaherty’s 7th wins lifts Cards as Burnes walks 1st batter
+Flaherty’s 7th win lifts Cards as Burnes walks 1st batter

 COUNSELL EJECTED

-Brewers manager Craig Counsell was ejected in the third inning after arguing a ruling with Dylan Carlson at the plate.
+Counsell was ejected in the third inning after arguing a ruling with Dylan Carlson at the plate.

 Carlson hadn’t run on a grounder up the first-base line because he believed the ball was foul.
 First-base umpire Jim Reynolds initially ruled the ball fair, but the umpiring crew conferred and the call was changed to a foul ball.